forikal-uk/xml-authoring-library/README.md

 }
 ```

-You can learn how to get it from [this instruction](HowTo-GoogleAPISetup.md).
+You can learn how to get the Google API client secret file from [this instruction](HowTo-GoogleAPISetup.md).
 If you need to customize the console messages and behaviour, use the `authenticate` method.
 You can find more information in the source code.